-Plus, fashion is growing a conscious.
+Plus, fashion is growing conscious.
 As the industry combats environmental issues, more and more sustainable brands are popping up.
 Often with a hefty price tag.
 What are the options for saving the world, one dress at a time, but on a budget?
 “I know the pressure of keeping up with the latest brands, styles and seasons- it’s not manageable.”
-Admits Claire “Instead, try charity shops!
-Ebay and style swaps are all green and cost effective”
+Admits Claire “Instead, try charity shops! eBay and style swaps are all green and cost-effective”

 “Sustainable fashion doesn’t have to cost the Earth.”

 Mental Health and fashion… should we be expressing ourselves?